klezVirus/NimlineWhispers3/README.md

 ### Limitations ###

- * Egg insertion is supported, but the `FindAndReplace` function is not provided
+ * Egg insertion is not yet fully supported (issue with bytes definition)
+ * 32-bits is not yet tested, and may cause issues

 ### Credits ###